PHYSIOL 3000 - Integrative and Applied Systems Physiology

 Assessment DetailNote that the final marks for Integrative and Applied Systems Physiology may be moderated by the Examination Panel under some circumstances.
 Moderation is only ever used to improve a mark or grade, not to decrease it.

-Paper A will be a 60 minute closed-book, written examination administered during the ordinary lecture period at 9 am on Friday August 22.
+Paper A will be a 50 minute closed-book, written examination administered during the ordinary lecture period.
 This will consist of several short answer questions covering material in the first module of the lecture stream.

-Paper B will be a 60 minute closed-book, written examination administered during the ordinary lecture period at 9 am on Friday September 19.
+Paper B will be a 50 minute closed-book, written examination administered during the ordinary lecture period.
 This will consist of several short answer questions covering material in the second module of the lecture stream.